wpilibsuite/frc-docs/source/docs/software/sensors/encoders-software.rst

 .. note:: Units of time for the :code:`Encoder` class are *always* in seconds.

-The current rate of change of the encoder can be obtained with the :code:`getRate()` method:
+Users can obtain the current rate of change of the encoder with the :code:`getRate()` method:

 .. tabs::